sehgalmayank001/service-core/README.md

 # ServiceCore

-ServiceCore provides a standardized way to define and use service objects in your Ruby and Rails applications.
-It includes support for defining fields, validations, responses, and logging.
+ServiceCore provides a standardized way to define and use service objects in Ruby and Rails applications.
+It includes support for defining fields, validations, responses, and error logging.
+This approach is inspired by the DRY (Don't Repeat Yourself) principle and Rails' convention over configuration philosophy.

 ## Installation
 Install the gem and add to the application's Gemfile by executing: